Updated: Apr 5

 For women with absent periods after the pill, there are three more likely diagnoses:

-*In cases of PCOS, women may not present with all symptoms.
+*In cases of true PCOS, women may not present with all symptoms.

 How to Diagnose Pill-Induced PCOS

 In a woman with absent periods after stopping the pill, lasting at least 3-4 months, here is how to diagnose pill-induced PCOS: